Eduardo-751/Beecrowd/README.md

 ## Beecrowd Solutions

-This repository contains my Beecrowd solutions.
+This repository contains my solutions to programming problems from Beecrowd, a competitive programming platform.
+The solutions are implemented in various programming languages and are organized based on problem categories.
 <br/><br/>

 ## Problems Solved